-NORTH AMERICAN FRENCH REGIME COLLECTION
+NORTH AMERICAN FRENCH REGIME COLLECTION: SCOPE AND CONTENT

 Facsimile documents, research and translation notes, correspondence, and printed items pertaining to exploration and mission activities in eastern North America by Pére Jacques Marquette, S.J.
 (1637-1675) and the Jesuits, and French Crown.
 Included is substantial information on activities within the Great Lakes, Kaskaskia, St. Lawrence River, and Mississippi River regions, especially among the Abenaki, Algonquian, Illinois, Iroquois, Ottawa, and Wyandot Indians.
 Notable correspondents include Claude Dablon, S.J., Louis Joliet, Jacques Marquette, S.J., and Robert Cavelier de la Salle.

-Gift from Raphael N. Hamilton, S.J.
-Processed by Hamilton, 1964, and reprocessed by Mark G. Thiel, CA (Certified Archivist), 1996-1997.
+Gift from Raphael N. Hamilton, S.J..
+1964, with subsequent additions.
+Processed by Father Hamilton, 1964, and reprocessed by Mark G. Thiel, 1996-1997.

-Reverend Raphael N. Hamilton (1892-), S.J., served Marquette University as Professor of History, 1930-1961, and the first University Archivist, 1961-1971.
+Rev. Raphael N. Hamilton (1892-1980), S.J., served Marquette University as Professor of History, 1930-1961, and its first University Archivist, 1961-1971.
 This collection aided his research for the books, Father Marquette and Marquette's Explorations: the Narratives Reexamined, both of which were published in 1970.

 Scope and Content